marcneumann21/nn-vs-cnn/README.md

-# MNIST Neural Network (NumPy vs PyTorch)
+# Neural Network (NumPy) vs Convolutional Neural Network (PyTorch)

 This project implements handwritten digit classification on the MNIST dataset using:

-- A fully-connected Neural Network (NN) implemented from scratch using NumPy
+- A fully-connected Neural Network implemented from scratch using NumPy
-- A Convolutional Neural Network (CNN) implemented using PyTorch
+- A Convolutional Neural Network implemented using PyTorch
+- MNIST dataset

 The project supports training, evaluation, saving/loading models, and testing on custom images.